TRENT-OS/os_socket/README.md

 ## Network interface file

-The CAmkES interface implementation can be found in the `if_OS_socket.camkes` file.
+The CAmkES interface implementation can be found in the `if_OS_Socket.camkes` file.

 ## CAmkES configuration file